yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

           E.G.  Current Balance will always cutoff to today's date Balance will just include everything it finds within the above date ranges Cleared Balance will just include all cleared items within the above date ranges

+    NOTE: All the date options are dynamic and will auto adjust, except 'Custom' dates which remain as you set them

 - Warnings:
   - You can create illogical totals (e.g. by adding Securities to Income).
 NAB tries to detect these issues.